-After leasing the island and living on a houseboat in the summer of 2018, Caleb Smith purchased the patch of land.
-Now, the 22-acre islet serves as a warm-weather play area for his bunnies.
-The rabbits’ main home is Peacebunny Cottage, a farm in Savage, Minnesota, but they’re escorted to the island each summer by youth guardians who help care for them while also learning about the environment.
+After leasing the island and living on a houseboat in the summer of 2018, Caleb Smith purchased the 22-acre island and several smaller islands downstream that are now named Hope and Hoppiness.
+The islands serve as a warm-weather play areas for his bunnies who are being trained to be comfort animals.
+Picture a summertime day-camp for bunnies.
+The rabbits’ main home is Peacebunny Cottage, a farm in Savage, Minnesota, but they’re escorted to the island by youth guardians who help care for them while learning about caring for the environment.

 Know Before You Go

 To help ensure that this private island is safe for both guests and rabbits, and to follow sustainability plans, the main island remains rustic and is not a formal tourist destination.

 However Smith hosts contests periodically on social media to win an escorted trip by canoe to go island hopping on the river.
 Those 14 years old + who are interested in visiting the island are invited to complete the online form www.PeacebunnyIsland.com to be considered.